Park entry fees and passes FAQs

 Which parks have entry fees and how much are they?

-Motor vehicle entry fees are charged at 45 of the over 850 national parks and reserves managed by NPWS.
-Parks charging fees are generally those which receive many visitors - view the list of parks which charge motor vehicle entry fees.
+Motor vehicle entry fees are charged at 45 of the 895 NSW national parks and reserves managed by NSW National Parks (NPWS).
+Parks with entry fees are generally our most popular parks with many visitors.

 Your support directly helps NPWS to: